Mixajlo/smartHomeConf/README.md

 # smartHomeConf
-Configuration files for openHAB bases smart home
+Configuration files for openHAB based smart home

+All files that are going to be created will be stored in this repository